-- 1. Veterans: Applicants in which the sole member or the head of the household is a veteran of the armed forces. - 2.
-Elderly or Disabled Applicants in which the head of the household is 62 years of age and older or is disabled.
+- 1. Veterans: Applicants in which the sole member or the head of the household is a veteran of the armed forces. - Elderly or Disabled Applicants in which the head of the household is 62 years of age and older or is disabled.
 Exception: Apache PBV WL requires 55 years of age and older and verifiable need for unit amenities. - 3.
-Homeless Individuals and families who are experiencing or at-risk of homelessness (the family has a primary night time residence that is a supervised publicly or privately operated shelter designed to provide temporary living accommodations, such as welfare voucher hotels, congregate shelters or transitional housing designed for homeless persons, or a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings) OR participating in case management with an approved referral agency; OR Families who meet the McKinney-Vento Homeless
+Homeless Individuals and families who are experiencing or at-risk of homelessness (the family has a primary night time residence that is a supervised publicly or privately operated shelter designed to provide temporary living accommodations, such as welfare voucher hotels, congregate shelters or transitional housing designed for homeless persons, or a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings) OR participating in case management with an approved referral agency; OR Families who meet the McKinney-Vento Homeless Assistance Act definition AND receive McKinney-Vento services.

-- Assistance Act definition AND receive McKinney-Vento services. - 4.
-Housing and Health Opportunities (H2O) Demonstration.
+- 4. Housing and Health Opportunities (H2O) Demonstration.
 Case Management services coordinating home and intervention services for homeless or at risk of homeless individuals. - 5.
 Tenant Based Rental Assistance to Permanency (SAIL and Family Housing HUB).
 Case management services coordinating home and community-based resources and services.
 See Chapter 20. - 6.
 Bridge to Permanency Housing Program (Mercy Care).
 Permanent Supportive Housing Program for individuals with SMI and enrolled in a Regional Behavior Health Authority (RBHA).
-See Chapter 19.
+See Chapter 19. - 7.
+Emergency Housing Voucher Participant (EHVP).
+Only currently assisted EHV participants whose assistance is at risk of termination due to lack of EHV program funding.
+See Chapter 23.11.